 As a college preparatory school, Trinity-Pawling assists its students in gaining admissions to a college or university equal to their potential.
 Finding a school and preparing the application to gain admission is the objective of the student and the Office of College Counseling.
-The process of selecting colleges-researching, applying, visiting, and interviewing can be stressful-however, the Office of College Counseling strives to make the process efficient, focused, and rewarding.
-Trinity-Pawling and the students utilize Naviance, an interactive computer program that helps manage the process.
+The process of selecting colleges- researching, applying, visiting, and interviewing can be stressful-however, the Office of College Counseling strives to make the process efficient, focused, and rewarding.
+Trinity-Pawling and the students utilize Naviance and College Kickstart, interactive websites that help manage the process.
 The process begins in the ninth grade.
 Freshmen and sophomores are exposed to a college preparatory atmosphere.
-The Director of Studies selects each student's courses commensurate with the boy's ability and interest.
+The Director of Teaching and Learning selects each student's courses commensurate with the boy's ability and interest.
 Sophomores and juniors take the PSAT in October.

-The college process jumps into high gear in junior year, beginning with the Junior Parents' Day\ held on a Saturday in early winter, a program designed to introduce both the juniors and their parents to the college process.
+The college process jumps into high gear in junior year, beginning with the "College Launch Day\ held on the Wednesday preceding students' departure for Christmas Break.
+The program is designed to introduce both the juniors and their parents to the college process.
 The Director of College Counseling begins the day with an informative presentation, followed by a panel of college admissions administrators discussing the application process with a lively Q & A session.
 Parents are introduced to Naviance thereby seeing how they can stay involved in the process.
 Parents are encouraged to meet one-on-one\ with the Director whenever they plan to be on campus.

 During the winter, juniors meet individually with the Directors and begin to focus on individual college objectives.
-Students create a personalized list of potential colleges which will be placed on each student's Naviance account, thereby allowing both the student and parents 24-hour access to the personalized college list and each school's data.
+Students create a personalized list of potential colleges which will be placed on each student's College Kickstart account.
+College Kickstart then analyzes each student's list based on their academic achievement and will produce a rough estimation of how the student fits within each school's typical applicant pool.
+College Kickstart also has a search feature where students can search for schools which they are a good academic match for.
+Students' lists are also put into their Naviance account, thereby allowing both the student and parents 24-hour access to the personalized college list and each school's data.
 Juniors start preparing for the SAT, SAT Subject and/or ACT exams - all of which are administered numerous times throughout the year at Trinity-Pawling.

 The summer preceding the senior year is busy.
 Summer offers the optimum time for drafting one's college essay and taking college visits.
 The Directors work throughout the summer communicating by email, phone and/or in person with rising seniors about their essays.
 Numerous drafts are written and edited.
 The goal is to have the essay ready to be used in the Common Application upon returning to school.
 At the same time, students are encouraged to visit colleges during the summer break, as class absences are discouraged for college visits.
-If necessary, two days may be taken with the permission of the Assistant Headmaster and Director of College Counseling.
+If necessary, two days may be taken with the permission of the Headmaster, Dean of Students, and Director of College Counseling.
 A college visit counts as a weekend if taken on a Friday or Monday.
-During the fall, numerous colleges visit Trinity-Pawling to court the seniors.
+During the fall, numerous colleges visit Trinity-Pawling both in person and virtually to meet the seniors.
 These visiting schools conduct group sessions and often conduct one-on-one interviews.\